HERDAC/ProjeqtorTelegramBot/README.md

 To make this bot work, I first had to create a new user on projeqtor with admin rights.
 I obvisously created a [telegram bot](https://core.telegram.org/bots) and also a node-red flow.

+**IMPORTANT**: From V6.0.0 on, all variables described below (PROJEQTOR-USER, BOT-TOKEN, etc.) are stored in the database.
+They can be modified through projeqtor itself, in the global parameters section.

 ### The projeqtor user

 Nothing special, just admin rights.

-Replace "`PROJEQTOR-USER`" in the files with its name.
+Replace "`PROJEQTOR-USER`" in the files with its name (V5.0-).

-Replace "`PROJEQTOR-PWD`" in the files with the password for this user.
+Replace "`PROJEQTOR-PWD`" in the files with the password for this user (V1.2-).
 Replace "`PROJEQTOR-API`" in the files with the api key of this user.
 (V1.2-)

 ### The bot

 Replace "`BOT-TOKEN`" in the files with the token.
 A separated parameter will be used in the future for easier access.
+(V5.0-)
 From V4.0+, set the bot to [inline mode](https://core.telegram.org/bots/inline).

 ### Node-red